The Hardcore Holidayoff

 Harmony clears her throat.
 “Uh… what?”

 “Just look at you.
 You’re an embarrassment to The Knights, and that means something considering how horrible you all are.
-I figured Order was going to ask and I was going to serve her a bloody mary, but if it’s you…” the barista gains a grin so wide that the two can just barely see the corners of her jaws arching up.
-“Yeah, I’ll take your order.”
+I figured Ranalie was going to ask and I was going to serve her a bloody mary, but if it’s you…” the barista gains a grin so wide that the two can just barely see the corners of her jaws arching up.
+“Yeah, I’ll take your order, alright.”

 Harmony breaks into a cold sweat.
 What in the world is up with this one?
-She knows them only as a bunch of maniacs, but this one’s getting personal in a way that not even one of her fellow Knights would dare to… also, why the hell would she serve Order a bloody mary of all things?
+She knows them only as a bunch of maniacs, but this one’s getting personal in a way that not even one of her fellow Knights would dare to… also, why the hell would she serve Knight Order a bloody Mary of all things, she wonders.

 The barista’s antennae flick positively.
 “Wonderful,” she says without even a speck of condescension.
 This pleasant shift ends immediately as she turns back to Harmony.
 “Okay, and you would like?” she asks with a certain, terrifying undercurrent to her voice.